vprasanth/js-presentation/topics/scope.md

 `sum` was never initialized (i.e `var sum;`).
 The interpreter will implicitly create it on the global scope instead for you before it uses it.

-Using variables and polluting the global scope can result in unreliable code, susceptible changes outside of your control.
+Using variables and polluting the global scope can result in unreliable code; susceptible to changes outside of your control.

 ## Local Scope
 Anything defined within a `function` block.